Shamskol/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach() changes the original array, whereas map() returns a new array, without mutating the original array

 2. What is the difference between a function and a method?

+Functions are like recipes.
+They can execute a set of instructions on data or variables and return the result.
+The beauty of functions is that they are recyclable.
+That is, the function can be used repeatedly without having to write the same code again
+A method, like a function, is a set of instructions that perform a task.
+The difference is that a method is associated with an object, while a function is not.

 3. What is closure?

+A closure is a function that has access to its outer function scope even after the outer function has returned.
+This means a closure can remember and access variables and arguments of its outer function even after the function has finished.

 4. Describe the four rules of the 'this' keyword.
+(i) Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.

+(ii) Whenever a function is called by a preceding dot, the object before that dot is this.

+(iii) Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function.

+(iv)Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+ The super keyword in JavaScript is used in order to call the methods of the parent class.
+By itself, super() is used within a constructor function to call the parent constructor function

 ## Project Set up